We get a lot of questions about caring for chickens during cold weather. With the winter approaching, here are our top 5 winter tips.

 1. Don’t break ice all winter long

-None of us want to be breaking ice all winter long!
+None of us want to do that!
 Avoid this by getting a heater base for your metal waterer.
 It’s simple to use.
 Just plug it in and sit your waterer on top of it.
 It has an internal thermometer that allows it to turn on when it needs to and turn off when it needs to.
 It does not heat the water, but simply keeps it thawed.
 If you have a plastic waterer, get one made for plastic that sits in the water.

 2. Give your chickens added heat through their diet